joybob22/Mtech-Lessons/Unit 1/1- Getting Started with Canvas, Swift, and Xcode.md

 Open Xcode.
 Create a new project, File -> New -> Project -> App -> Name your project -> Choose where to save it.
 I'd recommend having a folder where you save all of your projects.

 Once your project has been created you may be overwhelmed with all of the information, that is okay.
 On the left you will see a list of files.
 Find Main.Storyboard and select it.
-This will open up a canvas showing a mock iphone.
-Your job is to will that iphone canvas with things about you.
+This will open up a canvas showing a mock iPhone.
+Your job is to will that iPhone canvas with things about you.
 To add something to the canvas click the "+" button in the top bar.
 You can explore your options on what you can add.
 I'd recommend sticking with UILabel, UITextViews, and UIImage views.
 You can drag and drop those elements into your canvas.
 Then you can click to resize them and edit their text.

 In order to add an image it will take a couple of extra steps.
 1. Add an imageView into your storyboard canvas